 The resulting lack of reliable water supply led many large business customers, notably hotels, to purchase and install their own small-scale desalination plants.
 Residential consumers, facing increasing costs to purchase water from public water points, installed domestic storage systems and/or tankers.
 The utilities were not charging those few households that were connected to the network for access to piped sewer service.
 There was no tariff for sanitation services, which resulted in poor or non-existent maintenance of existing sanitation infrastructure while limiting the needed expansion of the network to combat the high incidence of open-air defecation and its negative impact on public health.

-Cabo Verde’s shortcomings in WASH services disproportionately impacted women, the poor, and other vulnerable groups.
-Women and girls are largely responsible for time-intensive household water and sanitation tasks, and the lack of accessible water and private sanitation added significant time burdens that could reduce their time available for work, household care, and education.
-Women and girls who must leave their households to access water or sanitation facilities are at an increased risk of sexual harassment and gender-based violence in the public space.
+Studies conducted in Cabo Verde early in compact development found that Cabo Verde’s shortcomings in WASH services disproportionately impacted women, the poor, and other vulnerable groups, as they spent more time collecting water and caring for the ill.
+Thus the lack of accessible water and private sanitation added significant time burdens that could reduce their time available for work, household care, and education.
+7 Women and girls who must leave their households to access water or sanitation facilities are at an increased risk of sexual harassment and gender-based violence in the public space.

 Additionally, in a sector that desperately needed infrastructure investments, insufficient coordination and distributed jurisdiction over the water sector resulted in poor project planning and coordination.
 For example, wastewater treatment works in Sal and Praia were built without a comprehensive sector plan that connected them to the larger infrastructure network, leading them to perform far below their design capacity or not function at all prior to MCC’s interventions.